Kids, Christmas, and Minimalism

-Christmas is only weeks away, and I imagine that your holiday planning has already begun.
+Christmas is just weeks away, and I imagine that your holiday planning has already begun.
 My five-year-old grandson is old enough to begin to understand and participate in Christmas-related activities, such as decorating the tree, making cookies, and setting up the Nativity scene.
-Of course, he's also old enough to anticipate gifts, and has already requested "a battery engine," which means that this is a purchase I'm planning to make.
+Of course, he's also old enough to anticipate gifts, and has already requested "a battery engine," which means that this* is a purchase I'm planning to make.

 My parents didn't have a lot of money when I was growing up, yet I have some very happy Christmas memories.
 It's possible to create a wonderful holiday for your kids without turning it into a season of excess.

 7 tips for a fun minimalist family Christmas